ejgipson/ejgipson/README.md

 - 👋 Hi, I’m @ejgipson
-- 👀 I’m interested in Convolutional Neural Networks
+- 👀 I’m interested in Machine Learning and Computational Material Science
 - 🌱 I’m currently learning python
 - 📫 You can reach me at egipson@uwyo.edu